v-lozhkin/websitehasher/README.md

 # MD5 Website hasher 1.0.0
 ___
-This CLI tool can get any internet resource and print its MD5 hash,
+This CLI tool can get any internet resource and print its MD5 hash

 ## Features: